Directed Acyclic Outerplanar Graphs Have Constant Stack Number: Outerplanar DAGs have Constant Stack Number

 \begin{theorem}[N\"{o}llenburg, Pupyrev \cite{Noellenburg2021_DAGsWithConstantStackNumber}] Every monotone outerplanar DAG~$G$ with at most one vertex stacked on the base edge has twist number~$\tn(G) \leq 4$. \end{theorem}

 \begin{corollary} Every monotone outerplanar DAG~$G$ has stack number~$\sn(G) \leq 128$. \end{corollary}

 \begin{proof} Let~$G = (V,E)$ be a monotone outerplanar DAG with base edge~$e$.
-Recall that~$G$ is the union of at most two monotone outerplanar DAGs~$G_1$ and~$G_2$, such that both use~$e$ as their base edge, both have at most one vertex stacked on~$e$, and their intersection is exactly~$e$.
+Recall that the base edge of~$G$ may have two children so~$ G $ is the union of at most two monotone outerplanar DAGs~$G_1$ and~$G_2$ such that both use~$e$ as their base edge, both have at most one vertex stacked on~$e$, and their intersection is exactly~$e$.
 By \cref{thm:monotone_outerplanar_twist_4} for $i=1,2$ graph $G_i$ admits a topological ordering $\prec_i$ with twist number at most~$4$.
 Thus by \cref{thm:stack_in_terms_of_twist} we have

 As the endpoints of~$e$ appear in the same order in~$\prec_1$ and~$\prec_2$, the corresponding $64$-stack layouts of $G_1$ and $G_2$ can be combined into a $128$-stack layout of $G$. \end{proof}

 The next \lcnamecref{lem:bounded_by_blocks} and the following \lcnamecref{cor:monotone_outerplanar_stack_128} extend the bound for monotone DAGs to those that are block-monotone.
 This will be important later, as block-monotonicity plays a crucial role in our proof that outerplanar DAGs have constant stack number.